We’ve said this before and we’ll say it again:

 Anything that has meaning to the recipient.

 This could literally be sending a well-printed scrapbook of your chapter goofing off and having fun, participating in events or making friends with other organizations on campus.
+You could even send them the one of your newest fraternity shirts to remind them that they are always a part of your chapter.

 It could even be as simple as a fraternity anniversary card.